sjahu/sjahu.github.io/blog/_posts/2022-12-04-oregon-scientific.md

 <a href="https://archive.org/details/generalmanual_000074498">BAR608HGA and THGR122NX manual, c.
 2004 (PDF)</a>
 {% endfigure %}

 Years ago, the specific sensor model compatible with my base station was easy to buy and not too expensive.
 Now, though, it's hard to find at a price justifiable for such an old clock, if at all.
-When I bought the last replacement in 2018, it cost $55 on Amazon (I could buy a whole new weather station for about that price, but what a waste) but at least it was available; today, I can only find one eBay listing for a well-used, untested, $95 sensor, and [this neat British shop](https://weatherspares.co.uk/collections/oregon-scientific-sensors-options), which at time of writing lists a couple compatible *new* sensors as "back soon".
+When I bought the last replacement in 2018, it cost $55 on Amazon (I could buy a whole new weather station for about that price, but what a waste).
+At least it was available.
+Today, I can only find one eBay listing for a well-used, untested, $95 sensor, and [this neat British shop](https://weatherspares.co.uk/collections/oregon-scientific-sensors-options), which at time of writing lists a couple compatible *new* sensors as "back soon".
 Even if they were in stock, once shipping to Canada and duties were factored in, a replacement sensor would cost over $100.

 Thus, before the sensor I have stops working, I wanted to characterize the signal it transmits and figure out how to reproduce it.
 I thought it would be *far* easier to do so while I still had a reference sensor to compare to.